-Following the State Commission of Investigation (SCI) report from June 2019, a bill (A-4267) sponsored by Assemblyman John McKeon (D-Essex, Morris) to curtail illegal dumping by increasing background checks and oversight of licensure in the solid waste and recycling industries now heads to the Senate after clearing the full Assembly, 75-0-1, on Monday.
+Following the State Commission of Investigation (SCI) report from June 2019, a bill (A-4267) sponsored by Assemblyman John McKeon (D-Essex, Morris) to curtail illegal dumping by increasing background checks and oversight of licensure in the solid waste and recycling industries was approved by the Assembly Environment and Solid Waste Committee on Monday.

 McKeon released the following statement: